Kadee80/WebDev_Spring17/Week_6/README.md

+# Reading - Next week we begin an introduction to Javascript.
+Although use of JavaScript is not required for your Midterm, those of you who wish to implement it are welcome to.
+Come to class next week having read the class notes for Week_7.

 # HW - Keep working on your midterm sites.

 Remember, I am available for office hours the hour before class.
 If you have a question, I'm here to help.
 People who email and schedule a time will have priority over walk ins.